 - 5.1 This application type is suited to developments where the design of the site is yet to be confirmed, but the certainty of a development opportunity is needed. - 5.2 Detail of access, appearance, layout, scale and landscaping can be deferred to a later date.
-These are known as 'reserved matters'11.
+These are known as 'reserved matters'.
 An outline application can be made seeking consideration of none or some of the reserved matters, but not all.
 Where an application is made seeking consideration of some of the reserved matters, regard should be had to the information requirements set out in section 6. - 5.3 Outline applications are not appropriate where the full detail of a proposal is necessary in order to establish whether the principle of development can be supported, such as extensions to buildings, dual applications (see paragraph 1.9), proposals in conservation areas, most infill proposals or for changes of use.
 In some circumstances, it is not appropriate to use outline applications where the proposal would affect a heritage asset, including its setting. - 5.4 The local planning authority may invoke its legal powers to require the submission of details for one or more of the reserved matters.
 In many cases, access will need to be considered whilst layout and scale can be important for infill and backland developments.

-- 5.5 The following items are required: - the completed application form; - the appropriate fee, unless an exemption applies; - a site location plan; - where access, layout and/or scale is a Reserved Matter, an illustrative masterplan indicating, where relevant, the locations where vehicular and pedestrian access to the site could be made, the manner in which the site could be laid out to support the quantum of development and range of uses proposed, and/or parameters for the maximum ridge and eaves heights of buildings in each part of the site; - where access is to be considered, a layout plan indicating the location(s) where vehicular and pedestrian access to the site will be made and their detailed setting out; - where layout is to be considered, a layout plan to show the position of routes, buildings, drainage features and open spaces within the site, as well as floor plans for buildings; - where layout or access is to be considered, swept path drawings for refuse and service vehicles; - where scale is to be considered, a layout plan to show the maximum ridge and eaves heights of buildings; - where appearance is to be considered, proposed elevations of the buildings; - where landscaping is to be considered, a landscaping plan to show the hard surfacing, boundary treatments, earthworks and planting proposals across the site, along with relevant sections and elevations as relevant; - other plans and drawings or information necessary to describe the subject of the application (see the local requirements below); - for major developments, or for the erection of 1 or more dwellings or for 100m2 or more of floorspace in a conservation area; a design and access statement; - for development considered to be EIA Development, as defined by the Regulations12; an environmental statement;
+- 5.5 The following items are required: - the completed application form, including necessary statements relating to biodiversity net gain; - the appropriate fee; - a site location plan; - a plan showing on-site habitat existing on the date of application (or earlier proposed date), including any irreplaceable habitat (if applicable); - for development where the biodiversity gain condition applies, a biodiversity impact assessment metric; - where access, layout and/or scale is a Reserved Matter, an illustrative masterplan indicating, where relevant, the locations where vehicular and pedestrian access to the site could be made, the manner in which the site could be laid out to support the quantum of development and range of uses proposed, and/or parameters for the maximum ridge and eaves heights of buildings in each part of the site; - where access is to be considered, a layout plan indicating the location(s) where vehicular and pedestrian access to the site will be made and their detailed setting out; - where layout is to be considered, a layout plan to show the position of routes, buildings, parking spaces, drainage features and open spaces within the site, as well as floor plans for buildings;

-11 As defined in Article 2 of the DMPO: www.legislation.gov.uk/uksi/2015/595/article/2/made
+&lt;sup>12 As defined in Article 2 of the DMPO: www.legislation.gov.uk/uksi/2015/595/article/2/made